Brown Adipose Tissue and Skeletal Muscle Coordinately Contribute to Thermogenesis in Mice

 Abstract

 Endotherms increase the rate of metabolism in metabolic organs as one strategy to cope with a decline in temperature of the external environment.
 However, an additional major contributor to maintenance of body temperature in a cold environment is contraction-based thermogenesis in skeletal muscle.
-Here we show that impairment of hind limb muscle contraction by cast immobilization suppresses skeletal muscle thermogenesis and activates brown adipose tissue (BAT) thermogenesis as a compensatory mechanism.
-BAT utilizes free branched-chain amino acids (BCAAs) derived from skeletal muscle as an energy substrate for thermogenesis, and interleukin-6 released by skeletal muscle stimulates BCAA production in muscle for support of BAT thermogenesis.
+Here, we show that impairment of hind limb muscle contraction by cast immobilization induced a loss of function of skeletal muscle and activated brown adipose tissue (BAT) thermogenesis as a compensatory mechanism.
+BAT utilizes free branched-chain amino acids (BCAAs) derived from skeletal muscle as an energy substrate for thermogenesis, and interleukin-6 released by skeletal muscle stimulates BCAAs production in muscle for support of BAT thermogenesis.
+Additionally, this thermoregulatory system between BAT and skeletal muscle may also play an important role in response to cold temperatures or acute stress.
 Our findings suggest that BAT and skeletal muscle cooperate to maintain body temperature in endotherms.

 Related articles